Visual Breathing Exercises Online

 Practicing mindful breathing for 21 days can help you form a natural habit.
 With the right rhythm, your breath becomes a lifelong source of calm and energy.

-Breathing is more than a physical act—it is the foundation of Zen practice and one of the simplest ways to calm the mind.
+Breathing is one of the simplest ways to calm the mind.
 In Zen traditions, breathing serves as an anchor for awareness, guiding us back to the present moment and helping us cultivate mindfulness, clarity, and inner balance.

 In Zen meditation, focusing on the breath (known as Anapanasati or mindfulness of breathing) is a timeless method for centering the mind.
 By observing the rhythm of inhaling and exhaling, you naturally let go of distractions and reconnect with the present.